freeradical13/freeradical13.github.io/index.md

 The pentose sugar is either [Ribose][] or [Deoxyribose][] (a Ribose without an Oxygen at the 2'-Carbon).
 The Carbon numbers in the sugar have a [prime symbol][] (') as compared to the Carbons in the Nitrogenous base.

 Nucleotides are linked with a dehydration synthesis between a Phosphate group and the 3' Hydroxyl of the sugar, creating a covalent bond called a [phosphodiester bond][].
 These repeating linkages create the [sugar-phosphate backbone][] which is negatively charged.
-One end of the backbone has a Phosphate group attached to a 5'-Carbon of a sugar and the other end has a Hydroxyl group attached to a 3'-Carbon of a sugar, and these are referred to as the 5' and 3' ends, respectively.
+One end of the backbone has a Phosphate group attached to the 5'-Carbon of a sugar and the other end has a Hydroxyl group attached to the 3'-Carbon of a sugar, and these are referred to as the [5'][5'-end] and [3'][3'-end] ends, respectively.

 [Deoxyribonucleic acid][] (DNA) is a nucleic acid that may only have A, C, T, or G Nitrogenous bases.
 [Ribonucleic acid][] (RNA) is a nucleic acid that may only have A, C, U, or G Nitrogenous bases.
 DNA and RNA are negatively charged because of the phosphate groups.